Exact subcategories, subfunctors of $\operatorname{Ext}$, and some applications: Special subfunctors of and applications

 then in the bottom row we again have $Y\in \Ul_I(R)$, since $\Ul_I(R)$ along with all its short exact sequences is an exact subcategory of $\mod R$ by Corollary \ref{iulrich}.
 Hence in the above diagram, all the modules are in $\Ul_I(R)=\cm(B(I))$, so all the $R$-linear maps are moreover $B(I)$-linear.
-Since $\cm(B(I))$ is extension-closed subcategory of $\mod(B(I))$, so it is an exact subcategory of $\mod (B(I))$.
+Since $\cm(B(I))$ is an extension closed subcategory of $\mod(B(I))$, it is an exact subcategory of $\mod (B(I))$ by Proposition \ref{extclosed}.
 Thus this is a pushout diagram in $\mod(B(I))$ as well by \cite[Proposition 2.12]{Theo}.
 This is what we wanted to show. \end{proof}

 \begin{subcor} Let $(R,\m)$ be a local Cohen--Macaulay ring of dimension $1$, and $I$ be an $\m$-primary ideal of $R$.
 If $M,N\in \Ul_I(R)$ are such that $\Ext^1_{B(I)}(M,N)=0$, then $\tr_R(I)\Ext^1_R(M,N)=0$. \end{subcor}